Wine routes

 Wupperthal Mission Village

-The highlight of this West Coast fishing village is Bird Island; one of just six breeding sites in the world for the endangered Cape Gannet.
-A well-designed bird-hide offers a great vantage point to get up close and personal to the resident Gannets, Penguins, and Cormorants.
-September – the peak breeding season – is the best time to visit.
-The nearby museum has some interesting displays on the island’s ‘guano rush’, and near the harbour you’ll find a handful of seafood restaurants with local fare and sea views.
+The highlight of this West Coast fishing village is Bird Island, one of only six breeding sites worldwide for the endangered Cape Gannet.
+A bird-hide provides close views of Gannets, Penguins, and Cormorants, with September - peak breeding season - being ideal.
+Nearby, the museum details the island’s ‘guano rush,’ and harbour-side seafood restaurants offer local fare with sea views.